tlverse/causalglm/README.md

 More generally, this method can be used to learn marginal structural model parameters.
 Specifically, if one assumes the marginal structural model `log(E[E[Y|A=1,W]|Z]/E[E[Y|A=1,W]|Z]) = beta^T V(Z)` where `Z` is a subset of `W` and `V` is obtained from a formula that only depends on `Z`, then the coefficients can be learned by applying `npglm` with the formula that gave `V(Z)`.
 This is true because, by conditioning, the risk function can be rewritten as
 `R(beta)  = E{E[E[Y|A=0,W]|Z] exp(beta^T V(Z)) - E[E[Y|A=1,W]|Z] beta^T V(Z)}`.

-## Interpretable nonparametric inference for the conditional hazard ratio for censored time-to-event data (assumption-lean COXph) with npCOXph
+## Interpretable nonparametric inference for the conditional hazard ratio for censored time-to-event data (assumption-lean COXph) with npcoxph

-The function `npCOXph` allows you to estimate the parameters of a user-specified (time-dependent) parametric working-model for the conditional hazard ratio between two treatments.
+The function `npcoxph` allows you to estimate the parameters of a user-specified (time-dependent) parametric working-model for the conditional hazard ratio between two treatments.
 Specifically, this estimator is totally nonparametric and utilizes the approximate working model:

 `log[P(T=t| T \geq t, A=1, W)/P(T=t| T \geq t, A=0, W)] = beta^T f(W,t)`